ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication.markdown

   * Conflicts

 {PANEL: How does replication works}
-The replication process sends _data_ over a _TCP connection_ by the modification order, meaning that the least modified data gets sent first.
+The replication process sends _data_ over a _TCP connection_ by the modification order, meaning that the oldest modification on the node gets sent first.
-Internally we keep an [ETag](../../glossary/etag) per data element, which is an incremental integer value, and this is how we are able to determine what is the order of modifications.
+Internally we keep an [ETag](../../glossary/etag) per data element, which is an incrementing integer value, and this is how we are able to determine what is the order of modifications.
 Each replication process has a _source_ , _destination_ and a last confirmed _ETag_ which is basically a cursor to where we have gotten to in the replication process.
 The _data_ is sent from the _source_, in batches, to the _destination_.
-When the _destination_ confirms getting the _data_ the _ETag_ is then advanced and the next batch of _data_ is sent.
+When the _destination_ confirms getting the _data_ the last accepted etag is then advanced and the next batch of _data_ is sent.
-In case of failure of the process, it will re-start with the [initial handshake procedure](../clustering/replication#replication-handshake-procedure).
+In case of failure of the process, it will re-start with the [initial handshake procedure](../clustering/replication#replication-handshake-procedure), which will make sure we will start replicating from the last accepted _ETag_.
 {PANEL/}

 {PANEL: Replication Handshake Procedure}